MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/excel.md

 Interaction with Excel files that are contained in folders synchronized in OneDrive/ SharePoint might result in an erroneous flow.
 Power Automate for desktop utilizes COM objects for Microsoft Excel interactions.
 OneDrive/ SharePoint is not fully compatible with Excel instances launched through COM.

-In case you face such an error, use either one of the following workarounds:
+For this reason, in case you try to open an Excel file stored under an OneDrive/ SharePoint directory you may face a **file not found** error.
+To resolve it, use either one of the following workarounds:

 * Make a local copy of the respective Excel file
 * Modify the local copy of the Excel file, using Power Automate for desktop's Excel automation actions